-Darren over at Problogger.net recently drew some wonderful parallels between blogging and farming.
-Shortly after reading his post, I found a new article about small farms in Indiana.
+Darren over at Problogger.net drew some wonderful parallels between blogging and farming.
+Shortly after reading his post, I found a news article about small farms in Indiana.
 These small farms could just as easily be your small businesses.
 They rely heavily on direct sales with customers.
 Not only must they cultivate their crops but the relationships with customers:

 The advantage of selling direct is you get the entire price you charge customers.
 But the hard part then is how do you find those customers?
 How do you build those links?

 One way farmers can draw customers is by growing a crop few others are selling locally.